RLGym/rlgym.github.io/docs/tutorials/terminal_conditions.md

 ## Terminal Conditions
 A `TerminalCondition` is a simple object that examines the current game state and returns `True` if that state should be the final state in an episode, and `False` otherwise.
-Terminal conditions can be paired together in a list, where an episode will be terminated if any of the provided terminal conditions are evaluated to `True`.
+Terminal conditions can be paired together in a list, in which case an episode will be terminated if any of the provided terminal conditions are evaluated to `True`.

 A terminal condition must implement two methods:
 ```python